wp-plugins/canalplan-ac/readme.txt

 == Changelog ==

+= Version 3.17 22/11/2014 =
+- Confirmed 4.0.1 compatible
+- Fixed a bug where Posts in the WPMU site-search results picked up the containing page url rather than the actual post url
+- Changes to short codes to include summary post in list of available posts

 = Version 3.16 17/08/2014 =
 - Changes to route import to include the summary post (if created) in the posts for that trip